Three musketeers (game): Rules

 One player takes the part of the three musketeers, the other of Cardinal Richelieu's men ("the enemy").
 The musketeer player sets up their tokens in two opposite corners and in the center space; the enemy places tokens in all remaining board spaces:

-The players take turns moving one piece; the musketeer player starts.
-The rules are as follows:

-The musketeer player can move a musketeer to any orthogonally (non-diagonal) adjacent space occupied by an enemy; the enemy piece is removed from the game.

-The enemy can move one enemy piece to any orthogonally adjacent empty space.
+The players take turns moving one piece, beginning with the musketeer player.
+The musketeer player must move a musketeer to any orthogonally (non-diagonal) adjacent space occupied by an enemy piece, removing that enemy piece from the game.
+Next, the enemy must move one enemy piece to any orthogonally adjacent empty space.

-The enemy wins if it can force the three musketeers to be all on the same row or column.

-The musketeers win if on their turn they cannot move due to there being no enemy pieces adjacent to any musketeer and they are not all on the same row or column.
-As long as one musketeer can move, the game is not won.
+The enemy wins if it forces all three musketeers to the same row or column.
+The musketeers win if on their turn they cannot move due to a lack of adjacent enemy pieces.